ezsystems/commerce-documentation/docs/guide/search/search_cookbook/solr_managed_resources.md

 curl -XPUT "<http://localhost:8983/solr/collection1/schema/analysis/synonyms/english>" -H 'Content-type:application/json' --data-binary '{"word":\["synonym1","synonym2"\]}'
 ```

-With the current version of Solr, if you use managed synonyms you have to use to one-to-many synonyms definition.
+With the current version of Solr, if you use managed synonyms you have to use the one-to-many synonyms definition.
 In the example above the a search for `word`, or `synonym1`, or `synonym2` match any records containing `word` but a search for `word` or `synonym1` never returns results with the words `synonym1` or `synonym2`.

 If you decide to use the synonym file, you can define synonyms of the same level.